ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 }
 ```

-Thus, the then examples using the onRejected callback can then be implemented as.
+Thus, the <code>then</code> examples using the onRejected callback can then be implemented as.

 ```javascript
 new Promise((resolve, reject) => {